');

 The primary distinction between giftedness, high giftedness, and cognitive giftedness concerns the degree of intellectual capacity and the domain in which it is manifested.
 Giftedness encompasses a wide range, while high giftedness indicates extraordinary intellectual capacity, and cognitive giftedness specifically focuses on intellectual aspects.
 Understanding these nuances is crucial for effectively supporting and challenging gifted individuals in various situations.

-We often use the term "highly gifted" on our website due to frequent searches by parents of cognitively gifted children, teachers, and gifted adults.
+We use the term "gifted" on our website due to frequent searches by parents of cognitively gifted children, teachers, and gifted adults.
 Nevertheless, we aim for the above text to provide nuances about the differences between these concepts.

 References